LEAGUE7QC/LEAGUE7QC.github.io/docs/gameplay_guidelines.md

 ### A.9 Rule Modifications

-Any necessary rule modifications for this expanded format will be proposed by Staff and voted on by the Captains' Council, following the standard rule change procedures outlined in the main guidelines.
+Any necessary rule modifications for this expanded format will be proposed by Staff and voted on by the Captains' Council, following the standard rule change procedures outlined in the Organizational Guidelines (Section).

 ### A.10 Oversight and Appeals